The Four Totally Bad Bears: New Update

 Nominal Total Returns

 Now let's look at a total return comparison with dividends reinvested.
-Interestingly enough, the post-Oil Embargo market is the top performer, up 30.4%.
-Our current post-Financial Crisis market is second, up 17.2% from the 2007 peak.
+Interestingly enough, the post-Oil Embargo market is the top performer, up 30.5%.
+But our current post-Financial Crisis market is a very close second, up 30.1% from the 2007 peak.

 Real (Inflation-Adjusted) Total Returns